-Business Attorneys in Springfield
+Business Attorneys Serving Springfield

 Helping Massachusetts Clients Start, Grow, and Protect Their Businesses

 Building a business can be challenging, especially without help.
-Many have great ides but are not sure how to formally organize or legally protect themselves.
+Many business owners have great ides but are not sure how to formally organize or legally protect themselves.
 Others have the basic groundwork but are struggling to grow.
 And some have built robust businesses that are now in the position of needing legal advocacy to protect their interests.

 Our legal team can assist you in areas of business formation, contracts, litigation, and more.
 We are also able to assist with business hardships developed as a result of the COVID-19 pandemic.
-We understand that, for many, your business is your livelihood, and we will do everything to protect and honor what you have worked so hard to build.
+We understand that your business is your livelihood.
+We will do everything to protect and honor what you have worked so hard to build.

-Perhaps a vendor refuses to honor the legally enforceable terms of their contract, a customer claims you have engaged in an unfair or deceptive business practice, or an employee brazenly violates the terms of their nondisclosure agreement.
-Conversely, a third-party could erroneously decide that you have violated an agreement despite clear evidence to the contrary.
+Perhaps a vendor refuses to honor the legally enforceable terms of their contract.
+A customer may claim you have engaged in deceptive business practices.
+An employee may brazenly violate the terms of their non-disclosure agreement.
+Conversely, a third-party could wrongly decide that you have violated an agreement despite clear evidence to the contrary.

-At Hare, Stamm, Harris & O’Connor, LLC, one of our greatest assets is our litigation team.
-Our Springfield business attorneys together boast over 100 years of collective experience, much of which has been spent litigating on behalf of our clients.
+At our law firm, one of our greatest assets is our litigation team.
+Our Springfield business attorneys boast over 100 years of collective legal experience.
 No matter the circumstances, we can give your business the advocate it deserves.

 - Limited liability